Esri/pyprt-examples/README.md

   </tr>
   <tr>
     <td>ex9_model_vis_web.py</td>
     <td>In this example, PyPRT is used as a 3D geometry converter.
-Using PyPRT, the ArcGIS JavaScript API and the ArcGIS API for Python, you can visualize your 3D model on a map in the Web.</td>
+Using PyPRT, the <a href="https://developers.arcgis.com/javascript/">ArcGIS JavaScript API</a> and the <a href="https://developers.arcgis.com/python/">ArcGIS API for Python</a>, you can visualize your 3D model on a map in the Web.</td>
     <td>Please note that in order to publish and visualize the generated models, the user needs an <a href="https://www.esri.com/en-us/arcgis/products/create-account">ArcGIS Online account</a>.
 To try the example, run
 	  <code>
 	    python ex9_model_vis_web.py --username=my_AGO_username --password=my_AGO_password